TheItCrOw/PrismAI/README.md

 Open the host in the browser and wait a moment for three.js to load.
 Depending on the targeted LLM and your setup this may take a moment.

+### Supported LLMs

+HyperCausal and PrismAI in general supports all Causal Language Models that 🤗 has to offer.
+This includes the fine-tuned versions of these architectures.
+Please refer to their [documentation](https://huggingface.co/docs/transformers/tasks/language_modeling) for a full list of LLMs.

 ## Luminar AI Detection

 **Coming soon**.